ibm-cloud-docs/Cloudant/couchdb/access_couchdb.md

 ## Credentials
 {: #credentials-cluster-couchdb}

 The `CouchDBCluster` is configured with a cluster admin account, `admin`.
 The password is specified at deployment time by using the `environment.adminPassword` field.
-Further, non-admin users can be added by using the [`_users` database](https://docs.couchdb.org/en/3.1.1/intro/security.html#authentication-database){: external}.
+Further, nonadmin users can be added by using the [`_users` database](https://docs.couchdb.org/en/3.1.1/intro/security.html#authentication-database){: external}.